 Rooms: The Unsolvable Puzzle‘s story is quite dark and the ending I’ve achieved so far hasn’t really got any lighter if I’m honest!
 Our protagonist is a young girl named Anna who strikes a strong familiarity with a Tim Burton-style character such as Coraline.
 Anna awakes one night after reading about a mysterious toymaker and his house – this instantly brought back memories of The 7th Guest with its haunting story of the crazy toymaker!
 Unable to sleep, Anna heads outside and finds that the toymakers house has magically appeared right outside of her front door.

 Being that Anna is rather curious, she grabs her lantern and proceeds inside in order to investigate.
 Much to her distress and dismay, upon entering the mansion, the doors slam shut and Anna finds herself trapped inside.
-The mansion isn’t like any you’ve ever seen – each room is built from moving segments which must be moved into certain positions in order to allow you to access the door to the next room.
+The mansion isn’t like any you’ve ever seen – each room is built from moving segments that must be moved into certain positions in order to allow you to access the door to the next room.
 Anna must venture through 144 rooms while adapting to all the new mechanics being thrown into the mix as well as avoiding the evil cursed puppets.

 If you’ve never played either of the Rooms games before then you’re in for a treat with Rooms: The Unsolvable Puzzle.
 Back when the original game came out it was released on both the NDS and the Wii, the NDS offered touch controls and the Wii had a ‘virtual cursor’ with the use of the Wiimote.
 When the original game was re-released in 2014 on Steam, the game received full mouse support and with the advent of Rooms: The Unsolvable Puzzle getting released the following year, controller support was added too.
 On both PSVR and the PS4 we only have the option of using the DS4 as the controller – no Move controllers.
 Thankfully the developers had already optimised the game for the controller so there are no issues here at all with the controls.